 Tips and advice for effective complaining

 There will be times when you want to ask a question, raise an issue or make a complaint about our schools.
-We encourage families to raise any concerns with us early, so that prompt action can be taken.
-If you aren’t satisfied with our response, you can make a complaint.
+We encourage you to raise any concerns with us early, so that prompt action can be taken.
+If you aren't satisfied with our response, you can make a complaint.

 The complaints process can be time-consuming and emotionally demanding for everyone.
-We commit to treating families promptly, fairly and respectfully during this process.
+We commit to treating you fairly and respectfully during this process.
 It helps us to understand your concerns and take action if you provide the information we need clearly and promptly.
 Here are some helpful tips on what to consider and the steps you can take when making a complaint.

 When contacting the Department of Education it is useful to be brief and focus on the facts relevant to your issue.
 Although you may feel strongly about the issue, it helps to communicate reasonably, rather than emotionally.

 When you speak to the person handling your issue with respect, they are more likely to respond respectfully.
 Avoid sarcasm as it can make your complaint appear less clear.
 Using rude or abusive language may lead to the complaint manager terminating the conversation.
 Even though you may be angry, speaking with a harsh tone can distract from the message you are trying to convey.

 The person handling your issue will often make further inquiries to the appropriate people.
 It's always best to tell the truth and stick to the facts.
 If you can support your information with records, it helps improve your credibility.